PCSI2017 Session PCSI-WeM: Spintronics II/Van der Waals Heterostructures II/Semiconductor Interfaces/Complex Oxides II

 By cross-sectional transmission electron microscope observation, both samples had lower defect densities (2×108 /cm2 for sample 1; 2×109 /cm2 for sample 2) than the single-step index waveguide in core layer at the interface region.
 It indicates that extra interfaces with lower lattice mismatches were successfully helped to improve crystallographic properties.
 The interlayer worked efficiently even if thickness was only about 0.1 µm thick.
 With the reduction in defect density of the ZnTe layer, the EO property of the device is expected to be improved.
 However, the propagation loss was not improved by the introduction of the low Mg % interlayers when the average Mg % of ZnMgTe layers was in sufficient.
 By carefully control of the average Mg %, ZnTe waveguide with a series of low lattice mismatches interfaces could have better crystal quality without dropping the optical confinement.
 View Supplemental Document (pdf)

-11:45 AM PCSI-WeM-40 Charge Transfer and Lattice Strain at Oxide Interfaces: Emergent Mottness, Multiferroicity and Antisite Defects
+11:45 AM Invited PCSI-WeM-40 Charge Transfer and Lattice Strain at Oxide Interfaces: Emergent Mottness, Multiferroicity and Antisite Defects

 Andrew Millis (Columbia University)